 Skin and mucous membranes

 The skin is your body’s largest organ and its most important barrier against infections.
 It’s your first line of defense in protecting internal tissues from harmful germs.
-It also keeps body tissues from drying out (dehydrating).
-When there’s a break in your skin, it’s easier for germs to enter your body and cause infection.
+When there’s a break in your skin, it’s easier for germs to get into your body and cause infection.

 Cancer treatments (such as chemotherapy, radiation therapy, or surgery) and certain procedures (like putting in catheters or IVs, or getting shots) can damage the skin or mucous membranes.
 This makes it easier for germs to get in.

 The immune system and blood cells